Shop our Which? recommended Cullingworth riser recliner Shop now

 people walking on snowfield near building

 Wheelchairs vary in their ability to cope with the snow and harsh conditions.
-Some wheelchairs can cope brilliantly, whereas others struggle to even move forwards through the tight and compact snowy paths.
+Some wheelchairs can cope brilliantly, whereas others struggle to even move forward through the tight and compact snowy paths.

-It’s generally accepted that lightweight/transportable wheelchairs struggle to move through the snow.
+Lightweight wheelchairs struggle to move through the snow.
 They’ve been designed to be transportable and easy to carry around and haven’t been built for tough conditions.
-You’ll need to look for more heavy duty wheelchairs, with good grip on their tyres and heavy duty frames.
+You’ll need to look for more heavy-duty wheelchairs, with good grip on their tyres and heavy-duty frames.

-The All Terrain Voyager comes fitted with large rear pneumatic tyres to help you navigate over uneven ground.
+The Voyager All-Terrain Wheelchair comes fitted with large rear pneumatic tyres to help you navigate over uneven ground.
 It also comes fitted with a break for attendants which comes in use on icy paths.
-Despite this being a heavy duty model, it still folds away for easy storage and transportation.
-There’s also a lap belt to ensure you have that extra bit of safety when sat in the chair.
-So if you’re looking for a wheelchair to get you around safely this winter, then this is the ideal option for you.
+Despite this being a heavy-duty model, it still folds away for easy storage and transportation.
+There’s also a lap belt to ensure you have that extra bit of safety when sitting in the chair.

 It’s also important you stay dry when the rain sweeps in.
-You can invest in a waterproof wheelchair blanket providing protection from the wind and rain for your lower body, making sure you don’t have to stay in on rainy days.
+You can invest in a waterproof wheelchair blanket protecting you from the wind and rain for your lower body, making sure you don’t have to stay in on rainy days.

 Safety, Mark, Persons With Disabilities, Parking